loftywaif002/books/books/go/0190-defer/000-index.md

 SOId: 2795
 ---

-In a complicated function, it's easy to miss releasing a resource (e.g. file handle) or to forgot to unlock a mutex.
+In a complicated function, it's easy to forgot to release a resource (e.g. to close a file handle or to unlock a mutex).

-In C++ you would use RAII technique.
+In C++ you would use RAII to ensure a resource is always released.

 In Go you use `defer` statement.

 ```go
 func foo() {